ducompsoc/durhack-deployer/README.md

   - it uses [sqlalchemy](https://www.sqlalchemy.org/), a Python ORM, to access a postgres database
   - it uses [alembic](https://alembic.sqlalchemy.org/en/latest/), a database migration tool, to manage changes to the database (hopefully) without losing access to data
-- To facilitate 'locking' inter-process shared resource to prevent concurrent access, we want an in-memory database.
+- (Currently unused - not necessary, keeping these instructions just-in-case) To facilitate 'locking' inter-process shared resource to prevent concurrent access, we want an in-memory database.
   Joe chose [dragonfly](https://www.dragonflydb.io), which is "a drop-in Redis replacement".
   - [copy the download link for a dragonfly executable archive](https://github.com/dragonflydb/dragonfly/releases) (usually, `x86-64.tar.gz`)
   - `sudo mkdir /opt/dragonfly/ && cd /opt/dragonfly` - create `/opt/dragonfly` and `cd` into it